 Many “towns” have no services.
 Some incorporated towns have under 100 residents and no gas station, motel, or restaurant.
 Don’t plan a road-trip overnight in a town under 500 without checking specifically.

 Tribal nations operate as separate governments.
-Many of the most prominent Montana communities (Browning, Pablo, Lame Deer, Crow Agency) sit on reservation land governed by sovereign tribal nations.
+Many of the most prominent Montana communities (Browning, Pablo, Lame Deer, Crow Agency, Hays, Heart Butte) sit on reservation land governed by sovereign tribal nations.
 Visiting protocols, jurisdictional realities, and cultural context matter — research before visiting.

 Town names repeat with neighboring states.
-Manhattan, Hot Springs, Lincoln, Helena — there are towns by these names in other states too.
+Manhattan, Hot Springs, Lincoln, Helena, Big Timber — there are towns by these names in other states too.
 Always specify “Montana” when searching to get the right place.

 For broader trip planning resources, see the where Montana is located guide and the full 27 best things to do in Montana hub.